-Begins an intervention program Has newly available assessment data pertaining to interventions
+Has newly available assessment data pertaining to interventions Begins an intervention program

-Has a substantive change to intervention program or schedule Concludes an intervention program
+Has a substantive change to intervention program or schedule

-Planning Partially Implemented Implemented Exemplary

-Families of children with more intensive academic or behavioral needs are rarely informed , in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.
-Families of children with more intensive academic or behavioral needs are sometimes informed, in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.
-Families of children with more intensive academic or behavioral needs are regularly informed, in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.
-Families of children with more intensive academic or behavioral needs are always informed, in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.
+Planning Families of children with more intensive academic or behavioral needs are rarely informed, in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.
+Partially Implemented Families of children with more intensive academic or behavioral needs are sometimes informed, in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.
+Implemented Families of children with more intensive academic or behavioral needs are regularly informed, in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.
+Exemplary Families of children with more intensive academic or behavioral needs are always informed, in language they can understand, of the interventions their children are receiving and the progress or lack of progress their children are making.

-SY2021-2022 Fall - - - -

-SY2021-2022 Spring - - - -

-SY2022-2023 Fall - - - -
+SY2022-2023 Fall

-SY2022-2023 Spring - - - -
+SY2022-2023 Spring

-SY2023-2024 Fall - - - -
+SY2023-2024 Fall

-SY2023-2024 Spring - - - -
+SY2023-2024 Spring